 An enthusiastic and communicative recitalist, Ms. Quintiliani has delighted audiences throughout the United States and Europe.
 She debuted at Weill Recital Hall under the auspices of the Marilyn Horne Foundation as well as appearing for The Bank of America Celebrity Series and The Dame Myra Hess Foundation Recital Series in Chicago.

-Her future engagements include various concert appearances across the United States during the 2011 - 2012 season.
+Her future engagements include various concert appearances across the United States.